-In questioning authors, please leave room in your letter for replies which should relate to the article, be framed clearly, and written legibly.
-Please do not ask for design advice or for equipment evaluations.
 In Speaker Builder 4/84 (p.
 7), Mr. D'Appolito cautions readers not to exceed a spacing distance of one full wavelength.
 Measure this distance from the center of the tweeter dome to the center of one midrange driver.
-On the Beer Budget system, this distance is 442 " and equates to 0.9 wavelength at 2.7kHz.
+On the Beer Budget system, this distance is 41/2" and equates to 0.9 wavelength at